Course: Introduction to Animal Care Level 1

-You will ideally need to have achieved four GCSEs at grade 2 including English and maths, as well as a passion for animal welfare.
+This course is suitable for students have achieved four GCSEs at grade 2 including English and maths.
+You will also need a passion for animal welfare.

 These entry grades are set as a guide, however we encourage students who are interested in this course and unsure of the grades they will achieve to submit an application and come along for a discussion with the course lecturer to assess your suitability.

 Assessments vary for each module containing a variety; written portfolio, case studies, presentation, field work and poster work.
 Assessment is on-going throughout the year and will occur in college and on placement.

 After completing this course, you can progress to study Animal Care Level 2 or an apprenticeship.
 You can gain employment in careers such as dog grooming, zookeeper, animal training or veterinary assistant.

 Animal Care is an excellent course if you want to go on to study a degree in subjects such as veterinary nursing, animal rehabilitation, ecology, conservation or animal welfare.
 You can progress to study FdSc Conservation Science and Animal Management (Wildlife and Zoo) through the University of Suffolk at East Coast College or other universities.

 "At UmPhafa, the students are exposed to life on a game reserve from various perspectives by actually working alongside those that work here on a daily basis.
 Over the course of the trip, the students are exposed to many different game reserve areas to give them an idea of conservation through an educational experience.
 We were delighted to have East Coast College join us as it gave us the chance to educate and show the students interested in the field of conservation the practicalities of running a game reserve."